agenteo/agenteo.github.com/_posts/2015-01-13-root-level-segment-filter-pages-with-ruby-on-rails-route-constraints.md

 ---
 layout: post
-title: Root level segment filter pages with Ruby on Rails route constraints
+title: URL segments serving filters and more with Ruby on Rails route constraints
 comments: true
 tags:
   - work